iGreenData-POC/Polygon-CDK-w-Fireblocks-Feature/README.md

 The Synchronizer keeps the node’s local state in sync with the Ethereum mainnet.
 It listens for events emitted by the smart contract on the mainnet and updates the local state to match.
 The Synchronizer acts as the bridge between the Ethereum mainnet and the node:

 - Event Listening: Monitors events emitted by the smart contract on the Ethereum mainnet.
-- Data Availability: downloads data from the Data Availability layer based on L1 events
+- Data Availability: downloads data from the Data Av[go.mod](go.mod)ailability layer based on L1 events
 - State Updating: Aligns the local state with the mainnet, ensuring consistency.
 - Reorg Handling: Detects and manages blockchain reorganizations to maintain data integrity.